-If no one has actually logged into your account, you can’t get the information that you’re looking for; at least not without a warrant.
-But I do want to talk about what may have happened in order for you to get that password reset email, and what I would have you do differently in the future.
+If no one has actually logged into your account, you can’t get the information that you’re looking for, at least not without a warrant.
+But I do want to talk about what may have happened in order for you to get that “password has been reset” email.
+I also want you to do something differently in the future.

 Become a Patron of Ask Leo! and go ad-free!

 Unexpected “password reset” emails can be caused by many things, ranging from honest mistakes to intentional hack attempts.
 You should ignore those you did not initiate yourself.
 Keeping your account secure with a strong password, up-to-date recovery information, and two-factor authentication is the best approach to keeping it secure.
 In any case, the information about who’s trying to change your password is not available.

 Unexpected password resets

 A password reset email means someone entered your ID into a login page and clicked the “I forgot my password” link or equivalent.

 Alternately, the email could simply be spam.